CountChu/PyTemplates/PlayImages/README.md

 python PlayImages.py --images TestImages --step -t
 ```

-The you can see the green or red texts and pictures on the below frame.
+The you can see the green and red texts and pictures drawn by Util.transform() on the below frame.

 ![Image](Doc/Demo1.png)